-Future Action: SLO 2 will be assessed via a Teacher Candidate Observation Form in Residency I and Residency II - Teaching in the Second School, which candidates take in their last two semesters of coursework prior to graduation.
+Future Action: in 2019-20, SLO 2 will be assessed via a Teacher Candidate Observation Form in Residency I and Residency II - Teaching in the Second School, which candidates take in their last two semesters of coursework prior to graduation.
 This change was made to meet CAEP accreditation demands and align with departmental goals.
 The Teacher Candidate Observation Form is comprised of items extracted from the Danielson Framework for Teaching instrument.
 The rating scale was adjusted to reflect course grading requirements, but the criteria and indicators were not adjusted from the Framework.
 The assessment provides evidence for meeting the state identified standards because it is aligned with InTASC standards, and content validity was established for the instrument.
-Steps were taken to assure Quality of the assessment/evidence.